 Hi, My name is Grace Carr!

-who designs engaging, user-first digital experiences that blend aesthetics with functionality.
+I’m an Interaction & Visual Designer who designs user-first digital experiences that blend aesthetics, empathy, and functionality.

 Work